miLibris/flask-rest-jsonapi/docs/index.rst

 to create an helper library as flexible as Flask-restfull (https://github.com/flask-restful/flask-restful) and as simple and fast to use as Flask-restless (https://github.com/jfinkels/flask-restless).

-So i have decided to create an helper library to merge the power of jsonapi, flask, marshmallow and SQLAlchemy or MongoDB or what ever data storage interface you want.
+Moreover you can use any data provider instead of other flask rest api library that only allow to you to use SQLAlchemy.
+You can use SQLAlchemy or MongoDB or create you own custom data layer to interact with the data provider of your choice.

 Here is a quick example: